 If you’d like to learn more about Design Thinking, click here.

-**Original article by Raquel Sherazade.
-Translated and edited by Rani Ghazzaoui
+*Original article by Raquel Sherazade.
+This article was translated, adapted and edited by Rani Ghazzaoui Luke.

 Feeling inspired?
 Share this post on social to keep the conversation going!